sgoulas/react-ciphers/whatILearned.md

 ### 11.)
 Difference between render of @testing-library and renderer of react-test-renderer

 `@testing-library` `render` method creates a dom element and appends it in the document body, whereas `react-test-renderer` `renderer` method renders React components are pure objects without depending on the dom or a native mobile environment.

+### 12.)
+It is harder to test a <TextField /> component that gets both `text` and `setText` from its parent component.

+By keeping both `text` and `setText` inside the <TextField /> it is easier to write a unit test since the update functionality is enclosed inside the component.
+Updates in the father can take place via a single `updateInput` function.
+This also reduces the amount of constantly changing props that are passed down to the <TextField /> component, thus increasing the performance.